am8850/azure-docs/AKS.md

   - Decoupling, messanging
   - DAPR
 - DevOPS
-  - Deploying a workload with GitOps
+  - Deploying a solution using GitOps